Why is Hinamatsuri celebrated on April 3rd in some regions?

 Families and relatives gather together to celebrate.

-There may be traditional ceremonies and events unique to the first festival.
+There are also traditional ceremonies and events that are unique to the first festival.

 There will be a meal and an exchange of gifts .

-The meal includes standard Hinamatsuri dishes such as chirashi sushi and clam soup,
+The meal includes the standard Hinamatsuri dishes such as chirashi sushi and clam soup,

-Especially in the case of the first Doll Festival, lavish preparations are often made.
+Especially for the first Doll Festival, lavish preparations are often made.

 In addition, as a celebration, grandparents and relatives

-In particular, sets of Hina dolls are highly valued as gifts,
+In particular, Hina doll sets are highly valued as gifts,

-It will be treasured as a lifelong keepsake for girls.
+It will be treasured as a lifelong keepsake for the girl.

 The first festival is an important event that deepens family ties,

-For parents, it is an important event that marks a milestone in their child's growth.
+For parents, this is an important event that marks a milestone in their child's growth.

-A beautiful Hina doll display that can be put in and taken out of a glass case [Harukaze Hina]
+Beautiful Hina dolls can be displayed in and out of a glass display case [Harukaze Hina]

 Hinamatsuri is an event where families gather together to celebrate the growth of girls.